hwpengTristin/TPDF/README.md

 The code is being prepared and will be open as soon as the paper is accepted.
 Thank you for your interest!

+Acknowledgement: Some components of this codebase are derived from [FGT](https://github.com/hitachinsk/FGT)

 ## Citation

 ```BibTeX